sarvepallibalu04/sarvepallibalu04/README.md

 # Plan

-I would like to work as a Devops Engineer|Software Engineer|Frontend Developer
+I would like to work as a Software Engineer|Frontend Developer

 # Links